nazarnadeem/the-fashion-point/README.md

 ## Getting Started

+In this project i have used Carousel_pro package which doesn't supports null safety so please run this project with below command flutter run --no-sound-null-safety

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: